Software-Tools-Spring-26/Group_1_Project/README.md

 In addition to the primary data, this report utilizes an excursion datset of the Federal Housing Finance Agency (FHFA) data to examine whether metro areas with strong employment-driven GDP growth also experience higher housing price appreciation, providing additional context for Eagles Real Estate Developers.
 The FHFA data serves as an excellent compliment to our existing data because: a) It is also available through FRED, which is ensures the definition of metropolitan area and formatting is as close as possible; b) the data is reliable and government-backed; and c) the data uses repeated sales of the same property, which accurately shows housing price appreciation.

+The data has four main variables; Date, Region, Industry, and Value.
+The industries are the key employment categories which utilize the NAICS-2 Digit code as an identifier.
+The industry vairble also contains the the population size, employment broken down by sector, the unemployment rate, and GMP for the applicable metro region.
+The value listed for each column is the specific value.
+For example, the value of Altanta population indicates the number of people that live in that metro area.
+While the NAICS-2 values are those for the employment within that category.
+The below table provides a breakdown of the units and description for each of the variables used in the main dataset for this report.

+**Table 1.
+Dataset Variable Descriptions**
 | Metric | Units | Description |
 |--------|-------|-------------|
 | Employment - 21 - Mining, Quarrying, and Oil and Gas Extraction | Thousands of Persons | Measures the number of employees (in thousands) working in the broader mining, quarrying, oil, and gas industry sector as defined by the North American Industrial Classification System (NAICS).
 Raw data source: U.S. Bureau of Labor Statistics (BLS) State and Area Employment, Hours, and Earnings dataset via FRED. |